pyca/pyopenssl/INSTALL.rst

 - **OpenSSL 0.9.8**: ``'pyOpenSSL<17.0' 'cryptography<1.4'``
 - **OpenSSL 1.0.0**: ``'pyOpenSSL<17.1' 'cryptography<1.7'``

-You can always find out the versions of pyOpenSSL, cryptography, and the linked OpenSSL by running ``python -m OpenSSL``.
+You can always find out the versions of pyOpenSSL, cryptography, and the linked OpenSSL by running ``python -m OpenSSL.debug``.

 Documentation